-RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION N/A PHA submitted a RAD Significant Amendment in the appendix?
-A RAD endment should only be included if it is a new or amended version that requires iii.
+RENTAL ASSISTANCE DEMONSTRATION (RAD) PARTICIPATION N/A

+ii.
+Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
+A RAD Significant Amendment should only be included if it is a new or amended version that requires iii.
 If the MTW PHA has provided a RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describe any proposed changes from the prior RAD Significant Amendment?
 N/A